FouseyTube: 2021–present: Return to YouTube and new book

-In 2021, Erakat returned to YouTube with a new YouTube Boxing related channel named Fousey (stylized in all lowercase).
+In 2021, Erakat returned to YouTube with a new YouTube Boxing related channel named "fousey".
 On this channel he has uploaded boxing related videos with Slim Albaher, AnEsonGib and other YouTubers.
 He started to call himself DanaTube.
 In the same year, he also returned to his DOSEofFousey channel.
 He told that he will use his DOSEofFousey channel for clips.

-In January 2021, it was announced that he was going to release a book, titled Warning: This Is Not a Motivational Story.
+In January 2021, it was announced that he was going to release a book titled Warning: This Is Not a Motivational Story.

 Streaming career

 On August 6, 2023, while Twitch streaming at an airport, he encountered an intoxicated woman who had been a victim of sex trafficking.
 After flirting and kissing, he and the woman disappeared for around 20 minutes.
 After bragging that they had sex, however, Erakat received criticism.
 He then claimed the event was a prank, before starting to cry because he felt "guilty".
 He abruptly terminated the stream soon after.
 After a wave of backlash, he proceeded to take a hiatus from Twitch, citing mental health issues.
 The day after the incident he was banned for hateful conduct towards the LGBT community.
 Shortly after his Twitch ban, Erakat announced that he would be streaming on Kick.

 On August 23, 2023, Erakat was arrested on livestream by police in Miami, Florida after calling 911 on himself following a dispute with another streamer.